AliyunContainerService/ackdistro/docs/user-guide/getting-started.md

 #### etcd cron backup

 No configuration is required.
 By default, etcd is backed up at 2 am every day.
-If you need to restore etcd, you can check the /backup/etcd/snapshots/ directory of any master node to obtain the backup file, and then follow https://etcd.io/docs/v3.3/op-guide/recovery/ for recovery.
+If you need to restore etcd, you can check the /backup/etcd/snapshots/ directory of any master node to obtain the backup file, and then follow [Etcd Recovery](https://etcd.io/docs/v3.3/op-guide/recovery/) for recovery.

 #### K8s cluster audit log